 The average water temperature experiences some seasonal variation over the course of the year.

-The time of year with warmer water lasts for 3.0 months, from April 12 to July 12, with an average temperature above 85°F. The day of the year with the warmest water is May 18, with an average temperature of 86°F.
+The time of year with warmer water lasts for 3.0 months, from April 13 to July 11, with an average temperature above 85°F. The month of the year in Singapore with the warmest water is May, with an average temperature of 86°F.

-The time of year with cooler water lasts for 2.1 months, from December 23 to February 26, with an average temperature below 82°F. The day of the year with the coolest water is January 23, with an average temperature of 82°F.
+The time of year with cooler water lasts for 2.0 months, from December 24 to February 25, with an average temperature below 82°F. The month of the year in Singapore with the coolest water is January, with an average temperature of 82°F.

 This section discusses the total daily incident shortwave solar energy reaching the surface of the ground over a wide area, taking full account of seasonal variations in the length of the day, the elevation of the Sun above the horizon, and absorption by clouds and other atmospheric constituents.
 Shortwave radiation includes visible light and ultraviolet radiation.